Unique features of progressive web apps

 1. Increased Engagement: Progressive web apps can be added to the home screen of a user’s device, making them easily accessible.
 This can lead to increased engagement with the app as users are more likely to return to it.

 1. Push Notifications: Progressive web apps can send push notifications to users, even when the app is not open.
-This allows for timely and relevant information to be delivered straight to users, no matter where they are.
+It enables the delivery of timely and relevant information directly to users, regardless of their location.

 1. Home Screen Shortcuts: Progressive web apps can also create shortcuts on the home screen of a user’s device.
 This makes it even easier for users to access the app and explore its features.